 Underwater swarm footage: multiple objects operating beneath the ocean surface in coordinated formation.
 Satellite imagery: objects captured from space that exhibit flight characteristics impossible for any known aircraft.
 Full-color recordings: high-resolution video that removes the ambiguity of grainy infrared footage.

-The Pentagon's argument for classification is "national security."
-But the 2023 congressional hearings established that UAP represent a potential threat precisely because we don't understand them.
+'s argument for classification is "."
+But the 2023 established that UAP represent a potential threat precisely because we don't understand them.
 Hiding evidence of that threat from the public doesn't protect national security — it undermines it.

 No one's said anything yet.
 Be the first to drop your take.